johndoe31415/pyradium/README.md

 support.

 ## Third-Party Components
-There are three external components that pyradium uses:
+There are several external components that pyradium uses:

   * The default template "Antonio" is adapted from [Jimena Catalina at SlideCarnival](https://www.slidescarnival.com/antonio-free-presentation-template/84).